atticola/clinical-ai-scribe-prompt-library/Prompt Evaluation Library for Clinical AI Scribes.md

 **Evaluation Prompt:** *"Evaluate the pediatric note against the encounter transcript and standard care.*

 *Check DAP format (Data section should note the child’s age/weight and symptoms; Plan should have medication dosing and follow-up).
 Verify the amoxicillin dose is appropriate for a 15 kg child (typical total daily dose \~1200–1350 mg for AOM, divided into two or three doses – the note’s dose should be in this ballpark).
 If the dose is clearly too high or low, mark dosage\_error=true .
 Also mark*
 *dosage\_error=true if the unit or frequency is missing or wrong (e.g. giving adult 500 mg capsules).
 Ensure no other medications or details were hallucinated (the note shouldn’t list a drug or allergy not mentioned).
-And ensure no critical omission – for example, the note should mention that*

-6
-*parents should complete the full antibiotic course and any warning signs to watch for.
+And ensure no critical omission – for example, the note should mention that parents should complete the full antibiotic course and any warning signs to watch for.
 Output JSON with format\_match , hallucination , critical\_omission , and dosage\_error ."
 (This evaluator uses domain knowledge (pediatric dosing guidelines) to judge the medication entry.
 It also checks general note completeness and accuracy.)*

 •
 **Structured Output Schema:** Example output: